vivianlinnn/power_outage_analysis/README.md

 We cleaned the data set by just extracting the relevent columns of `YEAR`, `MONTH`, `NERC.REGION`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY`, `OUTAGE.DURATION` , `CUSTOMERS.AFFECTED`, `RES.PERCEN`, `ANOMALY.LEVEL`, and `DEMAND.LOSS.MW`.

+Although we did not initially make any new columns in this step, we made copies of this original dataframe and added necessary columns for those particular steps.

 ### First 5 Rows of Dataset

 | **YEAR** | **MONTH** | **NERC.REGION** | **CLIMATE.REGION** | **CLIMATE.CATEGORY** | **CAUSE.CATEGORY**  | **OUTAGE.DURATION** | **CUSTOMERS.AFFECTED** | **RES.PERCEN** | **ANOMALY.LEVEL** | **TOTAL.REALGSP** | **DEMAND.LOSS.MW** |